Steven Calabresi

-Steven Gow Calabresi (born March 1, 1958) is an American legal scholar who is the Clayton J. and Henry R. Barber Professor of Law at Northwestern University.
-He is the co-chairman of the Federalist Society.
-He is the nephew of Guido Calabresi, a U.S. Appellate judge and former dean of the Yale Law School.
+Steven Gow Calabresi (born March 1, 1958) is an American legal scholar who is the Clayton J. & Henry R. Barber Professor of Law at the Northwestern Pritzker School of Law.
+He is one of the three co-founders of the national Federalist Society and serves as Co-Chairman of its Board of Directors.
+Calabresi has written more than 110 law review articles and book chapters.
+He is also a columnist at SCOTUSblog and a contributor to The Volokh Conspiracy.

 Early life and education

+Steven Gow Calabresi was born in Madison, WI, and he grew up in Woodbridge, CT and in Barrington, RI.
+Professor Calabresi is the son of Paul Calabresi, an early adopter of chemotherapy in the treatment of cancer, and the brother of Peter Calabresi, a world-renowned figure in the treatment of Multiple Sclerosis.

 Calabresi graduated from the Moses Brown School in Providence, Rhode Island, in 1976.
+He then attended Yale College, where he was elected President of the Yale Political Union.
+Calabresi graduated cum laude with his B.A. in History in 1979.
+Professors David Mayhew, Juan Linz, Donald Kagan, and Thomas Pangle were his most important teachers and mentors in college.

-He then attended Yale College, graduating cum laude in 1980.
-He received his J.D. degree from Yale Law School, where he was the Note & Topics Editor of the Yale Law Journal.
+He received his J.D. degree from Yale Law School in 1983, where he was the Note & Topics Editor of the Yale Law Journal.
+His principal teachers and mentors at Yale Law School were Professors Joseph Goldstein, Ralph K. Winter, and Robert H. Bork.

+In 1981, while a second-year law student, Calabresi and two Yale College friends, Lee Liberman Otis and David McIntosh, founded the national Federalist Society.

 After law school, he served as law clerk for Judge Ralph K. Winter of the U.S. Court of Appeals for the Second Circuit, Judge Robert Bork of the U.S. Court of Appeals for the District of Columbia Circuit, and Justice Antonin Scalia of the United States Supreme Court.
-While at Yale Law School, Calabresi and two Yale College friends, Lee Liberman Otis and David McIntosh, founded the Yale chapter of the Federalist Society, one of the Society's three original chapters.

 Teaching career

-Calabresi joined the faculty of Northwestern Law School in 1990.
+Calabresi joined the faculty of Northwestern University's Pritzker School of Law in 1990.
 He has been a visiting professor at Yale Law School (in the fall semesters of 2013, 2014, 2015, and 2016), and a visiting professor of political theory at Brown University, where he has taught since 2010.